Pale-throated sloth: Distribution and habitat

 The pale-throated sloth is found only in the tropical forests of northern South America, including Guyana, Suriname, French Guiana, eastern Venezuela and Brazil north of the Amazon River.
-There are no recognised subspecies.

 Behavior and biology

 Pale-throated sloths are solitary, herbivorous animals that spend almost their entire lives in trees.
 Depending on habitat, population densities of anything from 1.7 to 221 /km2 have been reported.
-They eat only leaves, twigs, and buds of the trees of Cecropia, Ceiba, Elizabetha, and Hevea.
-Known predators include jaguars, margays, harpy eagles, and anacondas.
+They eat only leaves, including those of Cecropia, Ceiba, Elizabetha, and Hevea.
+Known predators include jaguars, margays, harpy eagles, and green anacondas.

 They have been reported to spend over eighteen hours each day asleep, and move through the tree canopy only very slowly.
 They periodically descend from the trees to defecate, depositing a pile of small pellets in a hole dug into the ground.
 Despite their arboreal lifestyle, they are effective swimmers.
 Their call is a bird-like whistle described as an "ai-ai" sound.

 In addition to their mutualism with green algae, pale-throated sloths are also commensal with sloth moths, and with certain species of beetle.
 These insects live in the sloth's fur, and lay their eggs in its dung, on which their larvae feed.